deepgram/web-next/content/blog/posts/deepgram-stepzen-collaboration/index.md

 ---
-title: How to Use Deepgram with Next.js Using StepZen
+title: "How to Use Deepgram with Next.js Using StepZen"
-description: Do you want to learn how to convert Deepgram's API into your own GraphQL API?
-This post is for you!
+description: "Do you want to learn how to convert Deepgram's API into your own GraphQL API?
+This post is for you!"
 date: 2022-06-09
 cover: https://res.cloudinary.com/deepgram/image/upload/v1654877200/blog/2022/06/deepgram-stepzen-collaboration/stepzen-cover.png
 authors: